-Its emphasis is on action—not just listening.
+Its emphasis is on action, not just listening.
 Understanding your customer experience is great.
 But that’s just half the battle.
 Transforming customer sentiment into action to improve is a crucial part of what your VoC program should do.

-Here’s our VP of Education, Cary, again: “Nothing annoys customers more than taking the time to give feedback then having nothing done about it.
+Here’s our VP of Education, Cary, again: “Nothing annoys customers more than taking the time to give feedback than having nothing done about it.
 Why bother having the program if you aren’t creating change from the feedback you receive?”

 It identifies strategies based on revenue.
 A VoC program should isolate specific actions that can drive revenue.
 In fact, a VoC tool that isn’t linked to revenue isn’t worth the investment at all.

 Discover more about why your voice of customer system must include revenue.

 Voice of Customer for B2B: What’s the Difference?

 The above applies to every kind of business.
 Yet, if you’re a B2B brand looking to set up a VoC program, you’ll have some specific factors to consider.

 We recently wrote about this in our newsletter “why sample-based surveys don’t work in B2B”, you can subscribe at the bottom of this page for more insight like this.

 Here’s some other things to bear in mind: